vishalmalik7/User-Modeling-Using-ML/readme.txt

 Instructions for executing my script file:

 Make sure you have Jupyter Notebook or JupyterLab installed on your system.
-Download the "Assignment2.ipynb" file and save it to a directory of your choice.
+Download the "User Modeling.ipynb" file and save it to a directory of your choice.
 Launch Jupyter Notebook or JupyterLab from the command line or using an IDE like Anaconda Navigator.
-Navigate to the directory where you saved the "Assignment2.ipynb" file.
+Navigate to the directory where you saved the "User Modeling.ipynb" file.
-Open the "Assignment2.ipynb" file in Jupyter Notebook or JupyterLab.
+Open the "Jupytr Notebook.ipynb" file in Jupyter Notebook or JupyterLab.
 Run the cells in the notebook sequentially by clicking on each cell and pressing Shift+Enter or using the "Run" button.
 Ensure that the required Python libraries (e.g., pandas, numpy, scikit-learn) are installed.
 The script will load the dataset "Data_User_Modeling_Dataset_Hamdi Tolga KAHRAMAN.csv" automatically.